 Additional research form Ding et al. shows that acupuncture offers significant pain relief.
 The research, which was published in the Journal of Clinical and Experimental Medicine, applied objective and subjective testing and pain relief was measured using a numerical rating scale.

 Have you experienced symptoms of carpal tunnel syndrome?
 Let us help.
-At Natural RX in Plantation Florida, we offer free consultations daily.
+At our Parkland Florida office we offer free consultations daily.
 Stop suffering today!
 Give us a call.